 This is a single track bike trail with splendid scenery of valleys and mountains.
 Riding it can be quite extreme and take a toll on the body so you need to be well prepared with water and snacks.

-Situated outside Salida, the beginning of the trail is quite flat when you start your ride in Monarch Crest.
+Situated outside Salida to the west of town, the beginning of the trail is quite flat when you start your ride in Monarch Crest.
 The way is quite smooth with no big rocks to maneuver.
 After a quick ascend on a double track, you should remain in the single track.
 Here you find some rocks and roots that you have to ride through.

 4. Buffalo Creek, Pine